 Funder: Centers for Disease Control-GHC

-Summary: Supports strengthening of health information and laboratory systems in India for HIV, TB, and related public health threats.
+Summary: Supports strengthening India’s health information and laboratory systems for HIV, TB, and related public health threats through innovative, integrated, and quality-assured approaches.